RicardoGabriel/The-Negative-Interest-Rates-Canon/TheNegativeInterestRateCanon.md

 <div style="text-align:center"><img src="https://github.com/RicardoGabriel/first-repo/blob/master/Image1.png" width="800"></div>

-Starting with the Central Bank, besides being the one who sets the <b id="a6">[monetary policy](#f6)</b> for the region, it also sets the policy rates or the official bank (lending) rate and deposit rate for the commercial banks (relation 1).
-Most Central Banks demand that commercial banks maintain a minimum level of <b id="a5">[reserves](#f5)</b> (so called required reserves) in order to meet their operating needs and as a measure of safety for unexpected events such as huge cash withdrawals by customers.
-Commercial Banks hold a portion of their reserves at the central bank, who pays interest on those required reserves and/or on excess reserves, those above the required minimum, at the *official deposit rate*.
+Starting with the Central Bank, besides setting <b id="a6">[monetary policy](#f6)</b> for a region, it also sets the policy rates (the official bank (lending) rate and deposit rate) for the commercial banks (relation 1).
+Most Central Banks demand that commercial banks maintain a minimum level of <b id="a5">[reserves](#f5)</b> (so called required reserves) in order to meet their operating needs and as a measure of safety for unexpected events such as huge cash withdrawals by Consumers.
+Central Banks pay interest on excess reserves, those above the required minimum, at the *official deposit rate*.
 In this scenario, a negative deposit rate means that banks are charged for saving their excess reserves.

-However there may be some Commercial Banks that need help meeting their reserve requirement and, as a last resort, they may borrow from the central bank at the *official lending rate*.
-Here, a negative lending rate implies that borrowing is now cheaper for the commercial banks.
+However there may be some Commercial Banks that need help meeting their reserve requirement and, as a last resort, they may borrow from the Central Bank at the *official lending rate*.
+Here, a negative lending rate implies that borrowing is now cheaper for Commercial Banks.

-To meet reserve requirements, Commercial Banks can also borrow from one another at the so-called interbank market overnight rate (relation 2).
-This rate is closely determined by the policy rates set by the Central Bank, where its deposit rate acts as a floor (as Commercial Banks aim to earn, by lending to other banks, at least as much as they would have by saving the same amount at the Central Bank) and its lending rate acts as a ceiling (as banks would not want to pay more to borrow from other Commercial Banks than what they would pay the Central Bank).
+To meet reserve requirements, Commercial Banks can also borrow from one another at the so-called interbank market (overnight) rate (relation 2).
+This rate is closely determined by the policy rates set by the Central Bank, where its deposit rate acts as a floor (when lending to other banks, Commercial Banks will charge at least as much as they would earn by saving the same amount at the Central Bank) and its lending rate acts as a ceiling (as Banks would not want to pay more to borrow from other Banks than what they would pay the Central Bank).
 In this context, a negative interbank rate implies that although banks can borrow more cheaply from each other, they also have to pay interest on the excess liquidity they loan out to other banks, keeping the net profit zero.

-Finally, this interbank rate or the borrowing cost for Commercial Banks, in turn determines the borrowing rates for Consumers (relation 3).
-A negative borrowing rate may sound really attractive as you are paid to borrow, but the net effect on consumers is uncertain if banks decide to compensate it by charging a deposit fee for the negative interest rates they face. [#] (http://www.goldmansachs.com/our-thinking/pages/macroeconomic-insights-folder/negative-interest-rates-101/img-01-slide.png)
+Finally, this interbank rate (or the borrowing cost for Commercial Banks) determines the borrowing rates for Consumers (relation 3).
+A negative borrowing rate may sound really attractive as you are *paid to borrow*, but the net effect on consumers is uncertain if banks decide to compensate it by charging a deposit fee for the negative interest rates they face. [#] (http://www.goldmansachs.com/our-thinking/pages/macroeconomic-insights-folder/negative-interest-rates-101/img-01-slide.png)

 To sum up, the three entities presented above are interconnected in such a way that a rate set by the Central Banks influences the other two.
 Look at an example graph below: